Optimal Blue / 2025

 The Profitability Center isn’t a dashboard.
 It’s a new front door.
 The first step in shifting Optimal Blue’s product narrative from “we have many tools” to “we have one platform.”

 The next phase deepens that.
-Ask OBi will be embedded directly into individual widgets, letting users discuss specific data in context rather than switching to a separate panel.
+Ask Obi will be embedded directly into individual widgets, letting users discuss specific data in context rather than switching to a separate panel.
 Drill-downs, configurable views, and action triggers follow as adoption data validates which widgets earn that investment.